delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 A technical interview is used heavily in the computer science industry.
 It usually involves coding.

+Honestly there is so much out there about technical interviews ranging from 800 page books to entire video guides on how to pass technical interviews.
+If you're offered a technical interview I'm going to guess you're technical enough to google this.
+I highly reccomend Cracking the Coding Interview.

 ## Structured Interview

 A structured interview is just another describing word for an interview.
 A structured interview will usually follow a structure, where the questions are asked in a standard pace and are normally read off of a sheet of paper.